vmchale/apple/README.md

 # Apple Array System

-Some cases are not implemented.
-This is provided as an artefact.
+This is an experimental compiler for an array domain-specific language (DSL) targeting Aarch64.

 See [Apple by Example](https://vmchale.github.io/apple/) for a tour of the language.

-The compiler will bail out with arcane error messages rather than produce an incorrect result, except that the Python/R extension modules do not enforce type safety and thus may mysteriously segfault or produce unpredictable corrupt results.
+The compiler will bail out with arcane error messages rather than produce an incorrect result (some cases are not implemented), except that the Python/R extension modules do not enforce type safety and thus may mysteriously segfault or produce unpredictable corrupt results.

-Spilling (during register allocation) is not implemented for Arm.

 ## Compiler-As-a-Library